niyorn/web-design/opdracht1/README.md

 The description don't look clickable.
 Add a button that says: 'Read more' and make this look like a real button instead.

-## Strong visual hierachies works best
+## Strong visual hierarchies work best

 When creating this portfolio, we want to attract the user attention to whats the most important.
 On the landings page it's the titel of the site.
 The titel takes the most spaces and attract the user attention really well.